-2015 Season: Has started all 12 games and totaled 51 tackles (39 solo), nine sacks, one forced fumble and three passes defensed...His nine sacks lead the team and rank tied for fifth in the league.
+2015 Season: Has started all 13 games and totaled 60 tackles (45 solo), 14 sacks, two forced fumbles and three passes defensed...His 14 sacks lead the team and the NFL.

-Notable Performances: Has posted three multi-sack games this season, including two back-to-back in Weeks 12-13...Is tied for second in the league with three two-sack games this season...In Week 3 at Cleveland, Mack got to QB Josh McCown for a 7-yard loss before dropping the quarterback again and forcing a fumble in the fourth quarter...In Week 12 at Tennessee, he sacked QB Marcus Mariota in the first half before getting to him again in the third quarter...Was in on the sack three different times against the Chiefs in Week 13, totaling two sacks.
+Notable Performances: Has posted four multi-sack games this season, including three straight in Weeks 12-14...In Week 3 at Cleveland, Mack got to QB Josh McCown for a 7-yard loss before dropping the quarterback again and forcing a fumble in the fourth quarter...In Week 12 at Tennessee, he sacked QB Marcus Mariota in the first half before getting to him again in the third guarter...Was in on the sack three different times against the Chiefs in Week 13, totaling two sacks...Posted a remarkable performance in Week 14 at Denver, totaling five sacks and one forced fumble...His five sacks are the most of any player in a single game this season and the most of any player in a single game since 2012...All of his five sacks came in the second half, tying the mark for most sacks in a half since 1991...Tied a franchise record with five sacks, matching Howie Long's five sacks in 1983.